Prince of Stride: Video game

 The otome game was announced during Dengeki game festival 2014.
 The game was initially released on July 9, 2015, but was later delayed to July 30, 2015.
-It will released exclusive for PlayStation Vita platform.
-The limited version will included a drama CD and a booklet.
+It is exclusive to the PlayStation Vita console.
+The limited version included a drama CD and a booklet.

-While the game storyline following Novel's storylines.
-The game has added Romance element stories, which all Hōnan's runner (except Ayumu) serves as Nana's love interest.
+The game storyline follows the novel's storyline, but with romance elements added.
+All of Hōnan's runners (except Ayumu) are Nana's love interests.
 In addition to Hōnan, Reiji Suwa from Saisei also serves as Nana's love interest and is only from another school.

 Anime

 The anime's opening theme song is "Strider's High" by OxT (Masayoshi Ōishi x Tom-H@ck).
 The anime's ending theme is "Be My Steady" by Galaxy Standard, a music unit composed of the voice actors from the anime's Saisei Academy Stride Club (Mamoru Miyano, Daisuke Hirakawa, Takuya Eguchi, Tatsuhisa Suzuki, Yuuki Ono, and Toshiyuki Toyonaga).
 Funimation has licensed the anime to stream the anime in both subtitled and dubbed versions.

-As the name implied, the anime adaptation will have different storyline instead adapted from novel (due the novel still published until ended in 2017).
-The anime serves Riku as protagonist and will follow his story join stride club to defeat his brother.
+As the name implied, the anime adaptation will have different storyline instead of being adapted from the novel (due the novel still being published).
+Riku is the anime's protagonist, and it follows his story of joining stride club to defeat his brother.